mitulp660/Project2/readme.md

 6. Create a database seed to generate 50 cars. => Done.

-7. Create a controller, route, and view to show a contact form and add it to the main menu of your site. => Done.
+7. Create a controller, route, and view to show a contact form and add it to the main menu of your site => Done.

-8. Create a controller, route, and view to show an about page and add it to the main menu of your site.
+8. Create a controller, route, and view to show an about page and add it to the main menu of your site => Done.

             =============Unit tests==============

   - Each unit test uses an Assertion to check if it was done.

-1. Write a feature test to check if the register return a 200 status code.
+1. Write a feature test to check if the register return a 200 status code => Done.

 2. Write a feature test to check if the login pages return a 200 status code.